 The idea for the campaign was built by Jeff Raider & Andy Katz-Mayfield, Harry’s founders.

-Their belief that the most powerful and effective way to launch their grooming brand was through a credible referral.
+Their belief that the most powerful and effective way to launch their grooming brand was through a credible referral marketing program.

 Thus, they focused on building a campaign that helped people to spread the word to their friends—and not just spending a ton of money on Google and Facebook.